-Cynthia Monaco, Director of HADC, has introduced and taught ballet to thousands of people over the past 30 years.
+Cynthia Monaco, Director of HADC, has introduced and taught ballet to thousands of students over the last 30 years.
 Her love of ballet began at the age of 8 with training from Miss Tatiana Doukoudovska and Miss Shirley Weaver at the UMKC Conservatory of Music in Kansas City.
-She studied ballet in New York with Valdimir Doukoudovska at Carnegie Hall alongwith David Howard, one of New York City's leading ballet instructors.
+She studied ballet in New York with Valdimir Doukoudovska at Carnegie Hall along with David Howard, one of New York City's leading ballet instructors.
 Formerly a soloist with the Kansas City Ballet company, Cynthia was one of the youngest dancers to join the company.
-In 1990 She founded the Heart Of America Youth Ballet .
+In 1990 she founded the Heart Of America Youth Ballet .
 HAYB is one of the largest youth ballet companies in the Midwest.
 Cynthia received her undergraduate degree at UMKC in Communications and her Masters degree from UMKC in Counseling.
 She resides in Lee's Summit with her husband, Michael Monaco, MD.
-She has two grown children: Christina Rellergert, who, upon graduation from ASU, has become an integral part of the development of the studio, and her son, Nicholas, who is entering his last year of medical school at UMKC.
+She has two grown children: Christina Rellergert, who is an integral part of the development of the studio, and her son, Nicholas, who is currently completing his medical residency in Georgia.

 Christina Rellergert has been dancing all her life.
-Growing up, Christina was a member of the Heart of America Youth Ballet where she played lead roles such as Alice in Alice in Wonderland and the Sugar Plum in the Nutcracker.
+Growing up, Christina was a member of the Heart of America Youth Ballet where she played lead roles such as Alice in Alice in Wonderland and the Sugar Plum Fairy in The Nutcracker.
 She also competed with HADC ~ The Team from 2001-2006 and won numerous awards, scholarships and titles at various conventions and competitions.
-After high school Christina attended Arizona State University where she received her Bachelor's Degree in Interdisciplinary Studies focusing on dance and communication.
+After high school, Christina attended Arizona State University where she received her Bachelor's Degree in Interdisciplinary Studies focusing on dance and communication.
 While attending ASU she was a member of the ASU Sun Devil Dance Team.
-During college Christina taught and choreographed at local studios and was on the Universal Dance Association Staff where she taught various camps around the Midwest.
-After college Christina moved back to her home in Kansas City where she became a member of the Kansas City Chiefs Cheerleaders; she cheered for three years and was co-captain for one.
-Christina is currently teaching all levels at HADC and is choreographing for HADC ~ The Team.
-This is now her third year as the head dance team coach for St. Teresa's Academy.
-Christina lives in Kansas City with her husband, Aaron.
+During college, Christina taught and choreographed at local studios and was on the Universal Dance Association Staff where she taught various camps around the Midwest.
+After college Christina moved back home to Kansas City where she became a member of the Kansas City Chiefs Cheerleaders.
+She was with the Chiefs for three years and served as co-captain for one season.
+Christina is currently teaching all levels at HADC and is choreographing for HADC ~ The Team while also serving as the head dance team coach for St. Teresa's Academy.
+Christina lives in Kansas City with her husband, Aaron and their daughter Siena.
 Her love and passion for dance is shared immensely through her students, whom she loves dearly.

-Lisa Anderson is the Assistant Director of Heart of America Youth Ballet, an instructor at Heart of America Dance Center, and a choreographer for HADC ~ The Team.
-In 2012-11 Lisa was a member of Perceptions Contemporary Dance Company in New York City.
+Lisa Anderson is the Co-Director of Heart of America Youth Ballet, an instructor at Heart of America Dance Center, and a choreographer for HADC ~ The Team.
+In 2011-12 Lisa was a member of Perceptions Contemporary Dance Company in New York City.
 Lisa graduated in 2010 with a Bachelor of Fine Arts from Missouri State University with a focus in Dance Studies and Performance.
-As a student in the MSU dance program, Lisa took her choreography to ACDFA to get adjudicated.
+As a student in the MSU dance program, Lisa was selected to takeher choreography to ACDFA to get adjudicated.
 Lisa was also a member of the Sugar Bears Dance Team at MSU, taking first place bids to nationals.
-During the summers in college, Lisa worked for the Universal Dance Association (UDA) as an instructor for high school aged students at the mid-west summer camps.
+During the summers in college, Lisa worked for the Universal Dance Association (UDA) as an instructor for high school aged students at the midwest summer camps.
 Lisa has lately offered her available time for local high school teams to work on jazz technique and has choreographed their competition routines.
 Growing up, Lisa trained with HAYB, and had many lead roles including Sugar Plum Fairy and Queen of Hearts.
 Lisa was the captain of her high school dance team 2003-2006, and choreographed for her high school musicals “Wizard of Oz” and “42nd Street”.
-Lisa also performed at Starlight Theater as a kid in, “Casper the Friendly Ghost”.
-Lisa currently resides in Kansas City, MO with her husband, Paul Anderson.
+Lisa also performed at Starlight Theater as a kid in “Casper the Friendly Ghost”.
+Lisa currently resides in Kansas City, MO with her husband, Paul, and their son, Noah.
 As a former HADC student herself, Lisa loves passing on her passion for dance to her students.
 We are all a family at HADC.

 Melissa Rash began her dance training 26 years ago in Kansas City.
 Skilled in the styles of ballet, tap, jazz, lyrical, and theater, she has spent her entire life dancing.
 Melissa has competed regionally and nationally since the age of five.
 In 2001 she was a founding member of HADC Dance Ensemble (now HADC ~ The Team).
-As an alumni of the Heart of America Youth Ballet, she also performed many soloist roles such as Waltz Queen (The Nutracker) and Summer Fairy (Cinderella).
+As an alumni of the Heart of America Youth Ballet, she also performed many soloist roles such as Waltz Queen in The Nutracker and Summer Fairy in Cinderella.
 Starting in 2006, Melissa began to pass her love of dancing on to her students at HADC.
 She currently is a choreographer for the competitive dance program, HADC ~ The Team.
 She also teaches dance sampler, combo, tap, jazz, lyrical, and ballet classes to all ages at HADC.

 Lindsay Weaver is a former University of Missouri Golden Girl and former head dance instructor for Universal Dance Association.
 She is a graduate of the University of Missouri with a degree in Early Childhood Education.
 In Columbia, Lindsay was a Jazz and Hip Hop instructor at Columbia Performing Arts Centre and was also a Kindergarten teacher for Columbia Public Schools.
 Over the past 10 years, Lindsay has judged competition pieces at UDA camps, UDA Staff tryouts, the Missouri Dance Team State Championship, the Kansas City Classic, and the Oklahoma State Dance Team Championship.
 She has been a private choreographer for dance teams throughout Missouri and Illinois for over 10 years.
 Lindsay is an instructor at HADC and choreographer for the pre-team and petite competitive program with HADC~The Team.
 Outside of the studio, she enjoys spending time with her husband and four children.